animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 others.
 The implementation and execution of remote Functions, as with any RPC protocol, requires some boilerplate code.

-Spring Data for GemFire, true to Spring's core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
-To this end, Spring Data for GemFire introduces annotations to declaratively register the public methods of a POJO class as GemFire Functions along with the ability to invoke registered Functions (including remotely) by using annotated interfaces.
+Spring Data for VMware GemFire, true to Spring's core value proposition, aims to hide the mechanics of remote Function execution and let you focus on core POJO programming and business logic.
+To this end, Spring Data for VMware GemFire introduces annotations to declaratively register the public methods of a POJO class as GemFire Functions along with the ability to invoke registered Functions (including remotely) by using annotated interfaces.